Skip to content

 c.
 How do you give back?

-Your list generation does not end with brainstorming.
-This is just the beginning.
-Now, set aside time to take a deeper look at every item you have added and reveal how it is related to your core values.
-This is where you connect with your inner wisdom and find out which of the items on your list are in-line with your truth and which should be released as being part of something that does not really matter to you.
+This focus on what you are using for is just the beginning.
+Now, set aside time to take a deeper look at what each item brings you.
+This is where you connect with your inner wisdom and find out which items on your list come from your truth and which should be released as part of something that does not matter to you.
 This is the most challenging part.
-You may not want to part with the things that you have identified, especially those items that appear to matter on some level but are not critical to the way you wish to make a difference.
-You may notice a theme appearing and items that are not in alignment with this theme can often be eliminated.
+You may not want to part with the things you have identified, especially those items that appear to matter on some level but do not excite you as a way to make a difference.
+You may notice a personal theme appearing, and items not in alignment with this theme can often be eliminated.

 The final step is choosing to take action on some of the items on your list.
-Which long and short term goals to experience what you wish for will you commit to right now?
+Which long-term and short-term goals to experience what you wish for will you commit to right now?

-Asking these questions to come up with a list of possibilities benefits you by connecting you to your generative self.
+Asking these questions to develop a list of possibilities benefits you by connecting you to your generative self.
 It is not the goals themselves that are important (in fact, you may not wish to be too attached to the outcomes), but instead the sense of purpose and the journey of discovery that the list and the pursuit of each item embodies.
-For further exploration, check out my coaching program for another wish building exercise.
+For further exploration, check out my coaching program for another wish-building exercise.

 Image by carla Bron from Pixabay